w2sv/pythonMockup/README.md

-# PythonMockup v0.05
+# PythonMockup v0.91
-Still under heavy development.
+Still under development.
 Feel free to use or contribute!

 ### Python lib for generating device mockups from live web urls